Political Parties currently registered in Western Australia, under the Electoral Act 1907, are as follows:

 Registering a political party

 Political parties are eligible for registration if they have at least 500 members who are electors and have a constitution that specifies as one of its objects or activities the promotion of the election to the Parliament of the State of a candidate or endorsed candidates.
 Members may include members of related parties when one is part of the other or both are parts of the same political party.
-Legislation for the registration of political parties is contained in Part IIIA of the Electoral Act 1907.
+Legislation for the registration of political parties is contained in Part IIIA of the Electoral Act 1907 (external site).

 Names of political parties